Website projects are notorious for going over-budget, and way past their deadline.

 You can’t slap together a template, or drag and drop some fancy modules and expect your website to outperform your competitors.
 But, you also don’t have to go through a prolonged design phase, with endless wireframes and heated meetings where a committee argues for hours about the colors of buttons.

-In this article, we're going to show how we use HubSpot to accelerate our web design process, and launch beautiful, high-performance websites in as little as 60 days.
+We use HubSpot, as well as a lean approach, to accelerate our web design process, and launch beautiful, high-performance websites in as little as 60 days.

 Accelerating the Web Design Process

 Every company wants to launch their website redesigns as quickly as possible.
-But, sometimes you have to slow down in order to launch faster.
-If you rush through the planning phase of the web design process, you will undoubtedly cut corners on strategy.
+However, if you rush through the planning phase of the web design process, you will undoubtedly cut corners on strategy.
 And, if you do, regardless of how “pretty” your stakeholders think the website is, performance will always suffer as a result.

-But, again, it doesn’t have to be overcomplicated.
-At Lean Labs, our web projects follow a four-step design process.
-And, we use HubSpot to facilitate each phase, and it helps us launch our well-planned websites faster.
+At Lean Labs, we avoid this with a simple four-step design process.
+We use HubSpot to facilitate each phase, and it helps us launch our well-planned websites faster.

 Step #1: Plan The Buyer Journey